 Once the Operator verifies that it is not that main line, the property owner is responsible for determining the cause of the back up and to call a plumber to investigate.
 The qualified plumber will determine the cause of the blockage and where it is located.

-Can I bring my RV to the Wastewater Plant to pump out?
+Can I bring my RV to the Wastewater Treatment Centre to pump out?